 5.)
 “Love Actually.”
 This film tops many Valentine’s Day movie lists and rightly so — despite the fact that it is so sprawling as to encapsulate a few storylines that seem more about shocking the viewer than illustrating how many shapes and sizes love can come in.

-This piece originally appeared in LifeZette last year and has been updated.
+This piece appeared earlier in LifeZette and has been updated.